-- Circumstance).
+- 1.1 A Repair Station Not Holding an OpSpec D100 Authorization (One-time Special Circumstance).
 If the EASA supplement or the RSM/QCM does not have a written procedure for work away from its fixed location and the repair station does not have D100 authorization, the repair station must apply to EASA in advance of doing the work.
 This application must describe the work to be performed, the date of the work, the customer, and certify to EASA that the repair station will follow all existing procedures in its current Repair Station Manual and EASA Supplement.
 (The application is to be e-mailed to foreign145@easa.europa.eu.)
 EASA will review the application and answer the organization in writing via e-mail, with a copy to the FAA, either accepting or rejecting the application.
-If the application is rejected, the reasons will be specified in the letter. - A Repair Station Holding an OpSpec D100 Authorization (On a Recurring Basis).
+If the application is rejected, the reasons will be specified in the letter. - 1.2 A Repair Station Holding an OpSpec D100 Authorization (On a Recurring Basis).
 Under the EASA approval, the privilege of working away from a base station can be used only to perform non-routine maintenance, defined as urgent defect rectification, on an EU-registered aircraft or articles intended for installation on an EU-registered aircraft.
 The FAA Repair Station Manual (RSM) defines the procedural requirements that the repair station should use.
 It is permissible to prevent duplication to make a cross reference to the RSM procedures in the EASA supplement for this aspect.
 Within the U.S., the ASI shall be informed and notification to EASA is not required.
 Outside the U.S., the inspector/surveyor shall be informed and notification to EASA shall be sent prior to commencing the work to the following e-mail address: foreign145@easa.europa.eu